hansuribe/svelte-calendar/README.md

-# Calender
+# Weekly Calender
-A simple svelte application to act as a weekly calender.
+A web application manager for a weekly schedule with various features.

 ## installation
 ```